sobolevn/git-secret/man/man7/git-secret.7.md

-Exactly which files exist in the `.gitsecret` folder and what their contents are vary slightly across different versions of gpg, and some versions of gpg might not work well with keychains created with newer versions of gpg.
+Exactly which files exist in the `.gitsecret` folder and what their contents are vary slightly across different versions of gpg, and some versions of gpg might not work well with keyrings created with newer versions of gpg.
 Thus it is best to use git-secret with the same version of gpg being used by all users.
 This can be forced by installing matching versions of gpg and using `SECRETS_GPG_COMMAND` environment variable.